cloudfoundry/cf-networking-release/docs/dynamic-asg-overview.md

 equivalent for windows cells.
 If this is a feature you are interested in, please open an issue as a feature request.

+### 8. Why are my security-group updates taking a very long time to be detected and synced through to policy-server?

+Because only `/v3/security_groups` endpoints update Cloud Controller's internal timestamp for when ASG info has changed, any ASG create/update/delete activity initiated using the `/v2/security_groups` will go unnoticed by `policy-server-asg-syncer`.
+However, upon the next ASG modification using the CF API v3 endpoints, a full sync will occur and the changes made using the CF API v2 endpoints will be pulled in at this time.
+As the CF API v2 has been deprecated for some time, there are no plans to address this, and it is advised to update any integrations to use the CF API v3 endpoints instead.